wpilibsuite/frc-docs/source/docs/software/driverstation/driver-station.rst

 .. image:: images/driver-station/ds-icon.png
   :alt: This is the FRC Driver Station icon.

-The FRC Driver Station can be launched by double-clicking the icon on the Desktop or by selecting Start->All Programs->FRC Driver Station.
+The FRC Driver Station can be launched by double-clicking the icon on the Desktop or by selecting Start->All Apps->FRC Driver Station.

 .. note:: By default the FRC Driver Station launches the :ref:`LabVIEW Dashboard <docs/software/dashboards/labview-dashboard/driver-station-labview-dashboard:FRC LabVIEW Dashboard>`.
 It can also be configured on :ref:`docs/software/driverstation/driver-station:Setup Tab` to launch the other Dashboards: :ref:`SmartDashboard <docs/software/dashboards/smartdashboard/smartdashboard-intro:SmartDashboard Introduction>` and :ref:`Shuffleboard <docs/software/dashboards/shuffleboard/getting-started/shuffleboard-tour:Tour of Shuffleboard>`.
 WPILib must be :ref:`installed <docs/zero-to-robot/step-2/wpilib-setup:WPILib Installation Guide>` to use SmartDashboard and Shuffleboard.

 Driver Station Key Shortcuts
 ----------------------------

-  * `F1` - Force a Joystick refresh.
+  * :kbd:`F1` - Force a Joystick refresh.
-  * `[` + `]` + `\\` - Enable the robot (the 3 keys above Enter on most keyboards)
+  * :kbd:`[` + :kbd:`]` + :kbd:`\\` - Enable the robot (the 3 keys above Enter on most keyboards)
-  * `Enter` - Disable the Robot
+  * :kbd:`Enter` - Disable the Robot
-  * `Space` - Emergency Stop the robot.
+  * :kbd:`Space` - Emergency Stop the robot.
 After an emergency stop is triggered the roboRIO will need to be rebooted before the robot can be enabled again.

 .. note:: Space bar will E-Stop the robot regardless of if the Driver Station window has focus or not